Baby-led weaning: Scientific research

-Very little scientific research has been done regarding baby-led weaning.
-However, a study headed by child health specialist Charlotte M. Wright from the University of Glasgow, Scotland found that while BLW works for most babies, it could lead to nutritional problems for children who develop more slowly than others.
+According to a 2019 paper, very little good scientific research has been done regarding baby-led weaning.
+However, another 2020 study headed by child health specialist Charlotte M. Wright from the University of Glasgow, Scotland found that while baby-led weaning works for most babies, it could lead to nutritional problems for children who develop more slowly than others.
 Wright concluded "that it is more realistic to encourage infants to self-feed with solid finger food during family meals, but also give them spoon fed purees."

+As of 2021, there is no solid evidence that baby-led weaning is better than spoon-feeding for preventing childhood obesity.
+All research in this area to date has had a moderate or high risk of bias.
+Overuse of infant formula and follow-on formula (sometimes called toddler milk) is a more significant factor in the development of childhood obesity than the style chosen for introducing solid foods.
+Other factors, such as the parents' socioeconomic status and introducing solid foods too early (before the age of four months), are also associated with childhood obesity.
+Parents who choose baby-led weaning tend to have higher socioeconomic status than other parents, and they tend to breastfeed longer.

-A more recent study at the University of Nottingham by Ellen Townsend and Nicola J. Pitchford suggests that baby-led weaning may lead to less obesity in childhood.
-The authors conclude that the "results suggest that infants weaned through the baby-led approach learn to regulate their food intake in a manner, which leads to a lower BMI and a preference for healthy foods like carbohydrates.".
-Feeding specialist, Kary Rappaport, OTR/L, SWC, CLE also concludes that a BLW infant, who leads their own food exploration and is exposed to a consistent variety of tastes, textures, and smells at an early age is more likely to develop positive interest in food.
-This may decrease “picky” eating behaviors in toddlers and young children.
+Feeding specialist, Kary Rappaport, OTR/L, SWC, CLE also concludes that a baby-led weaning infant, who leads their own food exploration and is exposed to a consistent variety of tastes, textures, and smells at an early age is more likely to develop positive interest in food.
+This may decrease "picky" eating behaviors in toddlers and young children.

 Researcher Joel Voss, a neuroscientist at Northwestern University states, "The bottom line is, if you're not the one who's controlling your learning, you're not going to learn as well".
 When an adult takes control of the activity, the inherent love of exploration and discovery is lost.
-BLW allows for natural, developmentally appropriate interaction and play with food, which has the potential to develop a lifelong curiosity with food.
+Baby-led weaning allows for natural, developmentally appropriate interaction and play with food, which has the potential to develop a lifelong curiosity with food.

-As of June 2019, it was suggested that long-term studies need to be done on the effects of BLW on nutrition adequacy and safety in addition to previous evidence that it is useful in self-regulation of feeding with low risk of choking.